adiseshan1505/adiseshan1505/README.md

 ## 🚀 About Me

 - 🧑‍💻 Passionate developer, avid learner and an Open-Source Enthusiast
-- 🤖 AI/ML enthusiast, Web & Mobile App Developer
+- 🤖 AI/ML enthusiast.
-- 🌐 Mastering Full Stack Dev (JS) and Mobile App Dev (Flutter)
+- 😜 JS, Flutter and Go-Lang!!!
 - 🛠️ Building with the latest in AI, LLMs (open source/local), and modern web technologies

 ---